Beyond Attention Scores: SVD-Based Vision Token Pruning for Efficient Vision-Language Models: METHODOLOGY

-Motivated by these observations, we propose SVD-Prune, a training-free and attention-independent vision token pruning method that selects informative tokens based on their global representational structure.
+We propose SVD-Prune, a training-free and attention independent vision token pruning method that selects informative tokens based on their global representational structure.
+We reinterpret vision token pruning as a low-rank approximation problem, where the objective is to preserve the dominant semantic subspace using only a compact subset of tokens.
 As illustrated in Fig.~\ref{fig:arch_svd}, SVD-Prune operates outside the vision encoder on fully contextualized visual representations, preserving the backbone and enabling a plug-and-play design.
 Our approach proceeds in four stages.
 First, it performs a Singular Value Decomposition (SVD) to capture global visual patterns.
-Next, it truncates the decomposition to retain only dominant variance components.
+Next, it truncates the decomposition to retain only dominant spectral energy components.
 Then, it estimates each token’s contribution using leverage scores.
 Finally, it selects and prunes tokens based on their cumulative importance.